GROUP-2C-UOP/placement/README.md

 APP.JSX - The main file that structures the application and deines navigation between pages.

 MAIN.JSX - Wrapper for our app.

+# Flow of App
+To help understand how the app works
+> **Note:** In this context the user has already registered.

+1. User Login:
+User enters details into Form Component and clicks login button.
+Form has method === login and API endpoint of /api/token/ so it will send the data to that endpoint.

+2. API Request and Credential Validation:
+Urls.py routes this endpoint to the TokenObtainPairView.
+The TokenObtainPairView uses built in authentication to check if user exists in database and if credentials match.
+If so, an access and refresh token are returned.

+3. The Form component recieves the tokens and checks if the method of the form was login.
+Since it was it now stores these tokens in localStorage and naviagtes to "/".

+4. App.jsx defines that when at "/" the Home page is rendered.
+The home page is wrapped within a ProtectedRoute component that checks if a user is authenticated with the right tokens before rendering the element wrapped within it.
+The tokens are valid so the home page is rendered and the user is logged in.